Pushword/Pushword/packages/docs/content/roadmap.md

 -   Create a page from a Media (media edit) => button to create a new page with title = name and mainImage = Media (useful for photographer website)... or create a dynamic page /media/[slug]/ showing data from Media
 -   Settings Manager (simple textarea permitting to edit pushword config and parameters ? and rebooting cache)

+### To plan

 -   smart image optimizer (using all otpimizer avalaible and choosing the smallest file)
 -   interventionImageBundle (sortir mediaManager du bundle principal)

-### To plan

--   Media Management v2 : utiliser IPTC&exif pour stocker toutes les infos stockées en bdd (static power)
 -   CI : Test Installer
 -   Author for page (will permit to manage page view right later)
 -   Archive edit (page) (extension or core ?)